 Dublin

 With reminders of its stirring history and rich culture on every corner, Ireland's capital and largest city is a sightseer's delight.
 Dublin punches above its weight in arts, entertainment, food, and fun.
-While bullet-pocked buildings and dramatic statues keep memories of Ireland's struggle for independence alive, today's Dublin is lively, easy, and extremely accessible.
+While bullet-pocked buildings and dramatic statues keep memories of Ireland's struggle for independence alive, today's Dublin is lively, friendly, and extremely accessible.

 At a Glance